Heart Health 101: What Your Numbers say About Your Health

 Understanding Your Body Mass Index

 BMI or Body Mass Index is the most common method to measure if a person has a healthy weight for their height.
-To calculate your BMI, match your height in inches to your weight on the Body Mass Index Chart, or see one of our recent posts on calculating your BMI.
+To calculate your BMI, there are a number of online calculators you can use.

 - Underweight: 18.5 or less